fwenzel/ciaociao/README.md

 Zerofox currently **only works on Mac OS X**, because it uses the ``dns-sd`` utility to discover the services in question.
 In the future, maybe it should just do the "Bonjour dance" in JavaScript.
 Interested in writing a patch?

 ## Installing
-Zerofox will be available on the [Mozilla Add-ons website](#).
+Zerofox is available on the [Mozilla Add-ons website](https://addons.mozilla.org/en-US/firefox/addon/zerofox/).
 You can install it with Firefox by simply pressing the Install button there.

 ## Contributing
 Zerofox is open source.
 If you'd like to contribute, feel free to open or comment on an [Issue on Github](https://github.com/fwenzel/zerofox/issues).